DanTeegan/Python_Database_Connection/README.md

-### - Welcome to the README of Database the Connection project presentation:
+### Welcome to the README of Daniels Database Connection project presentation:

-##### - This is a repository to represent the connection and its integration between the database in SQL and python.
+##### This repository was created in order to demonstrate the ability to integrate SQL databases and Python
+##### This Project uses some principles of OOP such as Inheritance and abstraction in order to hide the complexity from the user
-##### - Three main files are shown in this repository: main.py, queries.py and output.py.
+##### The files in this project are as followed:
-##### - Using inheritance, importing the main file with the connection details, which is also inherited  by the queries and the output, allows a smooth transition of code and allows an easier interface for the user.
-##### - Using input, main queries determines the output of the user and follows a list of methods executing query results.
-Each of these include fetchmany, fetchall and fetchone.
-Each of these executions have a separate output, demonstrating the various use of SQL in python commands, including the average product price.
-##### - The output.py file imports code from the queries and main file and calls the function, making it into a separate file allows easier use of accessibility for the user.
-This fulfills the pillar of abstraction
+- main.py
+- querys.py
+- output.py

+##### By using the pillar of inheritance, it allowed us to create a link between our classes.
+Therefore inheriting the relevent data needed.
+##### Inheritance is also essential for allowing the queries to run from the main file which holds the database connection
+##### In the queries file, I have tried to demonstrate the benefits of using fetchone, fetchall and fetchmany.
+##### Abstraction is used in the output file.
+This hides the complexity from the user.
+##### By using Abstraction it allows for all the queries to be present on a seperate file, enhancing the accessibility for the user.